 Virtual Reality 3D

 There is huge potential for training and selling with virtual reality.
-While minimal progress has been made so far, it's easy to see the tremendous effects it will have in the future.
+With advancements in medical tech alone, it's easy to see the tremendous effects VR will have in the future.

 For training, we are always trying to make the learning environment as close to the real deal as possible.
 Can you imagine fixing a car and getting assistance step by step from your glasses?

 Learners in all industries, ranging from mechanics to surgeons, are already starting benefit from virtual reality.
-The military has been actively exploring the use of virtual reality in training for years now, using it for everything from flight simulations to battlefield simulations and medical training.
+The military has been actively exploring the use of virtual reality in training for years now, using it for everything from flight and battlefield simulations to medical training.